 The difference between skill and capability is one of chicken and egg.
 Eggs are great, but it’s more valuable to have a chicken, because then you can have many eggs.
 As many as you need.
 Likewise, someone with many skills may find themselves unable to function in new situations, whereas someone who is capable will always be able to adapt quickly and succeed in any environment.

-Unfortunately, it’s incredibly difficult to teach capability.
+Unfortunately, it’s difficult to teach capability.
 Skills can be trained and made into textbooks and tutorials, but being capable requires unpredictable life experience.
 It requires that a person go out into the world and test themselves against anything that comes their way.
 This doesn’t mean that one needs to travel far or meet a million people, but it does mean consistently breaking free from one’s comfort zone so that boundaries can be pushed and bent and eventually expanded.
 Without the unfamiliar, there can be no push.

 It’s important to work hard and learn new skills any chance you get, but don’t neglect becoming more capable along the way.
 It may not be a structured climb, but it’s certainly a valuable one.